-Canada, America’s friendliest backpack, is where you’ll find smiles, miles of pristine natural scenery, and a place to escape the results of this year’s election.
-With November 8th creeping up like a bad rash, it’s time to plan for the future.
-At first glance, Montreal and Toronto might be the ideal Canadian cities for fleeing Americans looking to settle, but there are so many other amazing (and underrated!) places that Canada has to offer.
+Canada, America’s friendliest backpack, is where you’ll find smiles, miles of pristine natural scenery, and a delightful place to escape.
+At first glance, Montreal and Toronto might be the ideal cities for fleeing Americans looking to get away, but there are so many other amazing (and underrated) places that our northern neighbor has to offer!

 Halifax, Nova Scotia

-Halifax, the capital of Nova Scotia, one of Canada’s lovely maritime provinces, is arguably one of the most Canada-y places a person can visit.
+Halifax, the capital of Nova Scotia, one of Canada’s most scenic maritime provinces, is arguably one of the most Canada-y places a person can visit.
 The people here are super friendly (even by Canadian standards) and are unmistakable by their smiles and twangy accents.
-The Halifax landscape is dominated by a 300-year old Citadel that was founded the same year as Halifax itself.
+The Halifax landscape is dominated by a 300-year-old Citadel that was founded the same year as Halifax itself.
 With ghost tours and a beautiful view of the Bay of Fundy, the Citadel is truly unique and a must-see.

 St. John’s, Newfoundland and Labrador

 If you haven’t clued in yet, Canada’s coastal cities need some long overdue praise and attention.
-St. John’s, known as the City of Legends, is not only the most easterly point in America but it might be the oldest English city in North America (take that, Roanoke!).
-The city has the jazzy feel of San Francisco with lighthouses and tons of bike paths, but it still maintains small town vibes with a population of only 200,000.
+St. John’s, known as the City of Legends, is not only the most easterly point in North America but might also be the oldest English city in North America (take that, Roanoke!).
+The city has the laid-back feel of San Francisco with lighthouses and tons of bike paths, but it still maintains small-town vibes with a population of only 200,000.
 If you’re looking to sit back with a warm cup of mulled wine and watch sails coast in and out of a harbor, St. John’s the place for you.

 If you want to go local-local Canada, go to Barrie.
-Here you’ll find stressed-out Torontonians trying to escape the city life for the weekend with plenty of cabins and Airbnbs to rent for the weekend.
+Here you’ll find stressed-out Torontonians trying to escape the city life for the weekend at the number of cabins and rental spaces available.
 The city was a crux during Canada’s most famous tiff with the United States — the War of 1812 — and its namesake was actually a British naval officer, Sir Robert Barrie.
-With plenty of shops offering ziplining, kayaking, canoeing, and off-roading gear, Barrie is the outdoors lover’s dream.
-Better be quick though—as Barrie’s popularity has been growing, so has its population, putting all that wonderful nature at risk.
+With plenty of shops offering zip lining, kayaking, canoeing, and off-roading gear, Barrie is the outdoors lover’s dream.
+Better be quick though — Barrie’s popularity has been growing and so has its population, putting all that wonderful nature at risk.

 Vancouver, British Columbia